 In many ways, St. Elizabeth Ann Seton lived a lifelong Holy Saturday.
-She saw many of her family members die young — from her mother in her childhood to her husband and her own children — and then joined them in death at the age of 46.
+She saw many of her family members die young — from her mother in her childhood to her husband and two of her own children — and then joined them in death at the age of 46.

 Only Easter hope can sustain a soul through such a long trudge through the Valley of Death, and that is what St. Elizabeth Ann Seton had.